-- Choose any of the following types of Medicare plans: - Another Medicare health plan, with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- Choose any of the following types of Medicare plans: - Another Medicare health plan with or without prescription drug coverage - Original Medicare with a separate Medicare prescription drug plan - Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.

-Note: If you disenroll from Medicare prescription drug coverage and go without "creditable" prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-Contact NJ FamilyCare (Medicaid) to learn about your Medicaid plan options (telephone numbers are in Chapter 2, Section 6 of this document).
+Contact your State Medicaid Office to learn about your Medicaid plan options (telephone numbers are in Addendum A at the back of this document).